Part 1, Chapter 5

 |Secrets management||Sensitive info should be encrypted and stored in a centralized store||Parameter Store, KMS, IAM|

-If you're completely new to ECS, please review the Getting Started with Amazon ECS guide.
+If you're completely new to ECS, please review the What is Amazon Elastic Container Service? guide.

 ✓ Mark as Completed